 The appeal of having a motorhome is the freedom to go where you want, when you want, away from everyday pressures and back to a simpler way of life.
 The benefits of the great outdoors greatly outweigh the negatives, and it would be a shame to let pests like ticks or flies put you off camping.
 But at certain times of the year, the local wildlife can be a real menace.
 Nobody wants to pack up camp and head off many miles to find the nearest pharmacist.
-A little forward planning can make things a lot easier.
+A little forward planning as part of overseas motorhome travel can make things a lot easier.

 Ticks – What Are They?

 Ticks are the bugs which cause most worry as in a small minority of cases, they can make you seriously ill.
 Here in the UK we have several species of ticks.
 They are small creatures which are part of the same family as spiders and mites, and are most active in the UK between March and October.
 Ticks live in forests and long grasses, and wait for an animal or person to brush past them, then attach themselves.
 You won’t be able to see ticks as you pass as they’re just too small.
 You won’t feel them attaching onto your skin either.